epn-vespa/tutorials/surfaces/asteroid_spect/Spectro_asteroids.md

 click Other again and select: sample_desc LIKE pyroxene

-Click Spectral and select: Data range is included in  [0.3, 3] µm
+click Spectral and select: Data range is included in  [0.3, 3] µm

-Cick Submit
+click Submit

 • The result table displays only 13 rows matching the query: SNC meteorites, pyroxene fraction only.

-The actual ADQL query is displayed below (it can be used in TOPCAT, CASSIS or SPLAT-VO):
+The actual ADQL query is displayed below the table (it can be used in TOPCAT, CASSIS or SPLAT-VO):

 `SELECT * FROM relab.epn_core WHERE spectral_range_min >= 99930819333333.33 AND spectral_range_max <= 999308193333333.4 AND "sample_classification" LIKE '%mars-met%'`

-(the spectral range is given in Hz as per EPN-TAP standard)
+(the spectral range is converted to Hz as per EPN-TAP standard)

-Using the VESPA portal is a simple solution to get around the complexity of ADQL queries.
+Using the VESPA portal is a simple solution to get around the technicity of ADQL queries.

 • With TOPCAT and SPLAT-VO still open, click All metadata / Send Table (not spectra)